-In a 1:1 program, each student (Grades 8-12) brings his/her own device to be used at school.
+In a 1:1 program, each student (grades 8-12) brings his/her own device to be used at school.
 Every student chooses the laptop that best suits his/her needs, regardless of platform (PC or Mac).
 Click here for a data sheet.

 Choosing the Right Laptop